 Myth 4: You can’t include temporary work on a resume

 Reality: As the temporary industry has grown and expanded, interim assignments have come to be viewed more as high-level consulting projects and less like entry-level positions.
-Hiring managers understand that project work provides valuable experience that can enhance a candidate’s abilities.
+Hiring managers understand that project work provides valuable experience that enhance a candidate’s abilities.

 Reality: Depending on how much you choose to work, you may need to make some adjustments as to how and when you conduct your job search, but it shouldn’t be too difficult.
-It may involve simply shifting your networking and research activities into the early morning or evening hours or possibly during your lunch break.
+It may involve simply shifting your networking and research activities into the early morning or evening hours, or possibly during your lunch break.